cross-seed/cross-seed.org/docs/tutorials/triggering-searches.md

 ---
 id: triggering-searches
-sidebar_position: 2
+sidebar_position: 6
 title: Triggering Searches
 ---

-Cross-seed gives you the ability to search for cross-seeds as soon as a torrent finishes downloading, by adding an on-completion script to your torrent client (or [bakerboy448](https://github.com/bakerboy448)'s Sonarr/Radarr [import script](https://github.com/bakerboy448/StarrScripts/blob/main/xseed.sh))
+`cross-seed` gives you the ability to search for cross-seeds as soon as a torrent finishes downloading, by adding an on-completion script to your torrent client (or [bakerboy448](https://github.com/bakerboy448)'s Sonarr/Radarr [import script](https://github.com/bakerboy448/StarrScripts/blob/main/xseed.sh))